CTOpenData/data-visualization-guidelines/docs/_equity/equity.md

 Center equity in your data visualizations, by considering the perspectives of individuals and communities represented in the data and the social, economic, and racial context.

-For more guidance on applying an equity lens in data visualization, see the Urban Lab’s [Do No Harm Guide: Applying Equity Awareness in Data Visualization](https://www.urban.org/sites/default/files/publication/104296/do-no-harm-guide.pdf){:target="_blank"}.
+For more guidance on applying an equity lens in data visualization, see the Urban Institute's [Do No Harm Guide: Applying Equity Awareness in Data Visualization](https://www.urban.org/sites/default/files/publication/104296/do-no-harm-guide.pdf){:target="_blank"}.

 Some steps we can take to center equity in our data visualization work include: